sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Create a New List from a CSV
 {% endanchor %}

-To create a new list from your CSV choose “Add a List or Segment” and then select “Upload CSV.”
+To create a new list from your CSV choose “Add List or Segment” and then select “Upload CSV.”
 Add the name of the list you would like to create and then choose your file.

+{% anchor h3 %}
+Add Contacts to a List
+{% endanchor %}

+You can manually add a contact or upload a CSV of contacts directly to a list that already exists by going to your contacts page and clicking the gear icon in line with your list name and then selecting “Edit”.
+From the window that pops out, the normal upload or manual add functionality will be available.

 {% anchor h3 %}
 Select Your Custom Fields